MrDeepThought/Harkirat-All-Assignments/week-7/assignment-1/README.md

  - Try running it, notice the errors that you see.
    - The errors you will see should be of the format
    - 'mongoose' was also declared here.
    - Move all requires => imports to fix these errors.
-This is related to a bug bug in TS (https://stackoverflow.com/questions/35758584/cannot-redeclare-block-scoped-variable)
+This is related to a bug in TS (https://stackoverflow.com/questions/35758584/cannot-redeclare-block-scoped-variable)
    - For example, convert
      - `const mongoose = require('mongoose');` to
      - `import mongoose from 'mongoose';`